-North Dakota received \$91,000 in federal Title V funding in Fiscal Year 2004.
+North Dakota received \$91,000 in federal Title V funding in Fiscal Year 2005.
 The Title V abstinence-only-until-marriage grant requires states to provide three state-raised dollars or the equivalent in services for every four federal dollars received.
-North Dakota's funding is matched through funds from the sub-grantees.
+The state match may be provided in part or in full by local groups.
+In North Dakota, sub-grantees provide the match.
 The North Dakota Department of Health oversees the funding and retains 30% for the salary, benefits, and travel of the program coordinator.
-All information distributed by the program must be approved by the North Dakota Department of Public Instruction.

-The remainder of the funds is given to eight regional and four tribal Children's Services Coordinating Committees (R/T CSCCs) based on a number of factors including teen pregnancy, STD (Sexually Transmitted Disease), and teen birth rates.
+The remainder of the funds is given to eight regional and four tribal Children's Services Coordinating Committees (R/T CSCCs) based on a number of factors including teen pregnancy, sexually transmitted disease (STD), and teen birth rates.
 The R/T CSCCs then provide grants to local groups within their regions.
-If the R/T CSCC of a region rejects the funding, then the region department of health may apply for it.
-No more than 10% of the funding can be used for administration, another 10% must be used for evaluations (which are conducted by the subgrantees), and the remainder must be used for direct program activities.
-Projects and target populations vary widely by sub-grantee, and include Native American youth, parents, and highrisk youth.
+If the R/T CSCC of a region rejects the funding, then that region's department of health may apply for it.
+Sub-grantees many not use more than 10% of the funding for administration, another 10% must be used for evaluations (which are conducted by the sub-grantees), and the remainder must be used for direct program activities.
+Projects and target populations vary widely by sub-grantee, and include Native American youth, parents, and high-risk youth.
+All information distributed by the programs must be approved by the North Dakota Department of Public Instruction.

-Special Projects of Regional and National Significance-Community Based Abstinence Education (SPRANS-CBAE)5 and Adolescent Family Life Act (AFLA) Grantees There are no SPRANS-CBAE or AFLA grantees in North Dakota.
+Community-Based Abstinence Education (CBAE) and Adolescent Family Life Act (AFLA) Grantees

+There are no CBAE or AFLA grantees in North Dakota.